 Whipped Feta Dip with Sumac is perfect to make for a party, and anyone who likes Feta Cheese is going to love this recipe!
 You can eat it with colorful veggies like we did, or see other serving suggestions.

 Some people who follow this blog know my long time friend Mary, and this Whipped Feta Dip with Sumac is something I had at her house earlier this year when she invited me for one of her fabulous back-yard dinners.
 I loved the dip from the very first taste, and Mary sent me the recipe for her version, which she served drizzled with a little honey, sprinkled with red pepper flakes, and accompanied with crackers.

 When I worked on the recipe with Kara, we went for a slightly lower-carb approach approach with Whipped Feta Dip served with veggies, and I couldn’t imagine not topping this Feta Dip with Sumac, which added such a nice pop of citrusy flavor notes.
 We served it with red-and-green veggies for a holiday twist, but see the notes in this post for lots more serving suggestions.

-Of course this is a dip for people (like me) who love Feta Cheese, and if you’re a fellow Feta Cheese lover, this is a tasty snack you can make in about 5 minutes in the food processor!
+Of course this is Whipped Feta Dip is for people (like me) who love Feta Cheese, and if you’re a fellow Feta Cheese lover, this is a tasty snack you can make in about 5 minutes in the food processor!
 The recipe I’m giving you makes a lot, but it keeps quite a while in the fridge, or you can definitely make a smaller amount if you’re not making the Whipped Feta Dip for a party.

 What ingredients do you need?